 The cards were printed via MakePlayingCards.
 I can neither recommend nor disrecommend, they're the first ones I tried, prices seemed good.
 The print alignment is a bit wonky.
 Colors aren't very vibrant, but that could just be due to printers and computer displays inevitably having different colorspaces and me not adjusting my graphics for them.
 The only way you can be sure of what colors you're going to get from a printer is to have them physically send you some test prints.

-- P1 was a bit of a sandbox of generic Peacewagers parts.
+- P1 was a bit of a sandbox of generic cohabitive game parts.
 I don't know if that can work.
-It requires players to learn a lot of arbitrary information about random glued together characters before each round.
+It requires players to learn a lot of arbitrary information about random glued together characters before every round.

 - A game designer's job is to find the fun and signpost it, so we should probably hand-design scenarios that're reliably dense with our best finds.